-Michael L. Abramson (1948-2011) was an American photographer best known for his striking series of black and white photographs from the mid-1970s documenting the nightlife of black clubs on Chicago's South Side.
-Though the time and place differs, their mood recalls the night life captured by Brassaï in the clubs of Paris during the early decades of the 20th century.
+Michael L. Abramson (1948-2011) was an American photographer best known for his striking black and white photographs documenting the vibrant nightlife of Chicago's South side during the mid-1970s.
+Their framing and mood evoke the energy and imagery captured by Brassaï in Paris during the early decades of the 20th century.

 Abramson’s striking photographs earned him, fresh out of graduate school, a grant from the National Endowment for the Arts in 1978.
 Over three decades later, the images, now imbued with historical signficance, were featured in a beautiful multimedia package called Light: On the South Side (Numero Group, 2009), which included a hardbound book of over 100 of the South side prints and 2 LPs of the blues music likely playing in the various clubs at the time the photographs were taken (See https://youtu.be/ZoKdiKz9yWY).
 As LOTSS was produced and distributed by a recording company, it ended up being Grammy-nominated, resulting in unusual acclaim for a photographer.